branaway/Japid/readme.txt

 * Version History:

-2014/7/17: V0.9.5.2:
+2016/3/11: V0.9.6:
+	1. bug: get methods reverse lookup not working for AutoPath generated routes.
+	2. change: some JDK8 usage in AutoPath.
+Compiled with JDK8 2014/7/17: V0.9.5.2:
 	1. enhancement: removed all jdk8 construct to make the source code compile-able in previous JDKs.
 2013/12/21: V0.9.5.1: